Jaygagaga/UGErebuttal/README.md

 4. **CityLens**.CityLens focuses on urban socio-economic prediction from visual data, formulated as supervised learning over predefined indicators.
 In contrast, our work targets representation learning and evaluation, aiming to assess whether multimodal embeddings can align visual, textual, and spatial graph information.
 We will cite CityLens and clarify this distinction in the revision.

-**6. Data leakage.** We take several steps to avoid leakage between training (SRP/SCC) and evaluation:
+5. **Data leakage**.
+We take several steps to avoid leakage between training (SRP/SCC) and evaluation:
 - **Spatial separation:**
   Anchor locations in train/test sets are **spatially separated**, so their local subgraphs (≤1000 nodes) have minimal or no overlap.
 - **Independent candidate pools:**